Are you someone who takes your kids to art galleries? Is it a thought that…

-The movement, originally founded in 2013 in the United States, it’s also an important one here in Australia, where Black Lives Matter and Indigenous Lives Matter have placed a spotlight on Aboriginal deaths in custody and racial intolerance.
+While the movement was originally founded in 2013 in the United States, it’s also an important one here in Australia, where Black Lives Matter and Indigenous Lives Matter have placed a spotlight on Aboriginal deaths in custody and racial intolerance.

-Right now, it can be difficult to know what to do or say.
-But a reader reached out to us this week to ask whether we had a listing of local Indigenous businesses she could support.
+We created this editorial in 2019 when a reader reached out to us to ask whether we had a listing of local Indigenous businesses she could support.
 She wanted to show solidarity and support beyond social media.

-While we have featured Indigenous businesses on our website and in our magazine pages, we didn’t have anything specifically consolidated that we could recommend.
+While we had featured Indigenous businesses on our website and in our magazine pages, we didn’t have anything specifically consolidated that we could recommend.

-So, we thought there is no better time to start than now.
-Here is a list of Indigenous businesses which do a range of remarkable things right here in Canberra—from furniture design, to homewares, to ICT supply, to ethical Indigenous art and “on country” designs for school uniforms.
+So, here is a list of Indigenous businesses which do a range of remarkable things right here in Canberra—from furniture design to homewares, to ICT supply, to ethical Indigenous art and “on country” designs for school uniforms.
+We update it regularly.

 A number of these are also featured on Supply Nation, a national Indigenous business register which you can view here.
 We are also keen to hear from you if you run or recommend an Indigenous business—please drop us a line at email@example.com if you see any missing from this list.

 Aboriginal Dreamings Gallery